pschydlo/RLenv.directory/README.md

 2. Adding the environment to "site/data/envs.json"
 3. Opening a pull request

+For ideas on different ways you can contribute, head over to the [contribution guide](https://github.com/pschydlo/RLenv.directory/blob/master/CONTRIBUTING.md), we are waiting for you on the other side!

 ## Bug Reports

 All issue reports are welcome, more detailed guidelines will be added soon.